 - Cassette: Road bikes use gears that are more tightly packed together to help you pedal at ideal speeds.
 Most road bikes, apart from entry level ones, now have 11 sprockets.

 Test Drive a Road Bike

 The only real way to determine if a road bike is right for you and make sure it’s going to give you a comfortable ride is to take it for a spin.
 Stop by our bike shop anytime and take a test drive.
 If you’re still not sure, you might want to consider a road bike rental for the weekend to see if you love it as much as we do!
 We even have used bikes on hand in our bike store … get a great deal, while still enjoying the open road.

 When you’re ready to buy a road bike, we have a large selection at our Mt.
 Kisco bike shop.
-We’ll get you set up with a professional bike fitting.
-And you can take a look at our wide assorment of bicycle accessories including cycling glasses, bike computers, cycling shoes, and a whole lot more!
+We’ll get you set up with a bike fitting.
+And you can take a look at our wide assortment of bicycle accessories including cycling glasses, bike computers, cycling shoes, and a whole lot more!

 If you ever run into any issues, we’ll get you back on the road fast.
 Our bike repair shop was cited as one of the best in the New York area.
 We can help you with everything from precision tune-ups to bike repairs.